Bitcoin-ABC/bitcoin-abc/apps/token-server/README.md

 See `env.sample` for required environment variables.
 Tests use defaults from `test/setupEnv.ts` when `.env` is not present.

-For the full upgrade roadmap (PostgreSQL, 1024 icons, signed uploads), see [UPGRADE.md](./UPGRADE.md).

 ## Production

 Before running `token-server` in production, you must first set up the file system on your desired server (see "Setting up the file system", below).